kaustabpal/kaustabpal.github.io/_posts/RL/2020-07-11-reinforcement_learning.md

 **Observation 2:**

 ![](/assets/img/RL/DQN/new_hard_update_100.png)
-*Plot 3_e: Rewards vs Episodes plot to show the performance of the DQN agent when the target network is hard updated with UPDATE_TARGET_INTERVAL = 100.*
+*Plot 3_e: Rewards vs Episodes plot to show the performance of the DQN agent under a different random seed value when the target network is hard updated with UPDATE_TARGET_INTERVAL = 100.*

 **Conclusion 2:**